PDF Export in Blazor Pivot Table Component

-The PDF export allows Pivot Table data to be exported as PDF document.
-To enable PDF export in the pivot table, set the AllowPdfExport
+The PDF export allows users to easily export their Pivot Table data as a PDF document.
+To enable PDF export in the Pivot Table, set the AllowPdfExport property to true in the SfPivotView configuration.
+Once enabled, you can use the ExportToPdfAsync method to generate and download the PDF file.

-The pivot table component can be exported to PDF format using options available in the toolbar.
-For more details
+The Pivot Table component can be exported to PDF format using options available in the toolbar.
+For more details refer here.

 @using Syncfusion.Blazor.PivotView